beaupd/the-startup-game-of-tones/docs/INSTRUCTIONS.md

-# The Game of Tones chapter page
+# The Game of Tones

 Bouw de interactieve The Game of Tones web app